Small Towns Fear They Are Unprepared For Future Climate-Driven Flooding

 This year's flooding might be the most prolonged, but it's just the latest in a string of floods that have exacerbated existing infrastructure problems in Greenville.
 The city also dealt with damaging water in 2011 and 2016.

-Mayor Simmons says he'd like to make Greenville more resilient to the floods he knows are coming, by upgrading the sewage and road infrastructure and by helping people who are currently living in low-lying areas — especially those who feel they can't afford flood insurance — move to higher ground.
+Mayor Simmons says he would like to make Greenville more resilient to the floods he knows are coming by upgrading the sewage and road infrastructure and by helping people who live in low-lying areas — especially those who feel they can't afford flood insurance — move to higher ground.

 These are exactly the types of policy interventions that the federal government recommends for cities dealing with the effects of climate change.
 But Simmons says the city can't afford it on its own, and the current federal grants that are available aren't enough.